themperek/freecellera.github.io/README.md

 Content lives in `content/pages` and can be either Markdown or ReStructuredText.
 Blog style postings live in `content`.

-On any change/commit page is automatic generated and available at avaliable at http://freecellera.org/ (can take few minutes).
+On any change/commit page is automatic generated and available at http://freecellera.org/ (can take few minutes).

 Website is generated using [Pelican](http://docs.getpelican.com/en/3.5.0/).